wagtail/rfcs/text/089-atag-audit.md

     - Research how other WYSIWYG interfaces programmatically associate comments with runs of text.
 - Pass: Character count for rich text fields.
 The character count is displayed as a number next to the field it is associated with.
 The association is programmatically exposed with `aria-describedby` ("Character count: 18/120").
   - Example [Editing Recipe page: Southern Cornbread, Preface field](https://static-wagtail-v6-3.netlify.app/admin/pages/82/edit/#panel-child-content-preface-section)
+- Pass: Concurrent editing notifications.
+The notification status is associated with a `aria-label` and tooltip on the status button.
 - TBC (work in progress): content quality checks within page editor.

 Outside editing views (possibly not part of ATAG requirements), Wagtail renders status indicators in the following scenarios: